ketut-garjita/dezoomcamp2024-project1/README.md

 If you would like to remove your stack from the Cloud, use the terraform destroy command.

-## Reproducibility
+### Reproducibility

 After terrafor apply done :

-- Assign External IP Address for Master and Workers Clusters
+- Assign External IP Address for Master and Workers Clusters.
 You can use either Console or gcloud :

 **Console** :